sarinupreti/e-store/README.md

 2. Review the existing code structure
 3. Use the TypeScript types in `/types/index.ts`
 4. Refer to the Nuxt 3 documentation

+## 📤 Submission Instructions

+When you're done:
+- Push your solution to a public GitHub repository **OR**
+- Zip the project folder and send it to us via email

+Please make sure your name is included in the repo name or ZIP file.

 ## 🏆 Good Luck!